bioconda/bioconda-docs/source/developer/bulk.rst

 The ``bulk`` branch is used for large-scale maintenance tasks, like supporting a new version of Python or building all `bioconductor-*` recipes for a new release of Bioconductor.
-These tasks can take up substantial compute time, so they are run on separate CI infrastructure to avoid disrupting normal daily activity in the bioconda-recipes repository.
+These tasks can take up substantial compute time, so they are run on separate CI workflows to avoid disrupting normal daily activity in the bioconda-recipes repository.

 **The bulk branch immediately uploads successfully built packages to